Win/Loss Intelligence Agent

 - ✓HubSpot Fetcher pulls deal record, contacts, and full activity timeline via API

-- ✓Conditional Researcher (Sonnet 4.6 + web_search) for company and competitor context when INCLUDE_COMPETITOR_RESEARCH=true
+- ✓Conditional Researcher (the analysis model + web_search) for company and competitor context when INCLUDE_COMPETITOR_RESEARCH=true

-- ✓6-factor causal analysis via Opus 4.6: product_fit, sales_execution, competitive_dynamics, pricing_value, champion_engagement, timing_market
+- ✓6-factor causal analysis via the primary reasoning model: product_fit, sales_execution, competitive_dynamics, pricing_value, champion_engagement, timing_market

 - ✓Evidence-based factor classification: MAJOR, CONTRIBUTING, or NOT A FACTOR with citations from deal data